• Skip to main content

 Instructions

-• Feed your sourdough starter 6-12 hours before starting to ensure it’s bubbly and active.
-Timing will depend on your kitchen temperature.
-In cooler kitchens (around 65-68℉), it might take 10-12 hours.
-In warmer kitchens (75℉), it might take just 6 hours.
+• Feed your sourdough starter 6–12 hours before mixing the dough, until it’s bubbly and active.
+In cooler kitchens (65–68°F), this may take closer to 10–12 hours; in warmer kitchens (around 75°F), about 6 hours.

-• In a large mixing bowl, whisk together the lemon zest, lemon juice, warm water, and sourdough starter.
-Add the bread flour and kosher salt.
-Mix until the dough comes together into a rough, sticky mass.
-Cover the bowl and let the dough rest for 20 minutes.
+• In a large bowl, whisk together the warm water, active sourdough starter, lemon zest, and lemon juice.
+Add the bread flour and salt, mixing until a rough, sticky dough forms and no dry flour remains.
+Cover and let rest for 20 minutes.

 • Lightly wet your hands to prevent sticking.
-Flatten the dough slightly and add ¼ of the blueberries into the center.
-Perform a stretch-and-fold by grabbing one side of the dough, gently stretching it upward, and folding it over the top.
-Rotate the bowl 90°, add another ¼ of the blueberries, and repeat the stretch-and-fold.
-Continue until you've completed four folds and all blueberries are incorporated.
-Gather the dough into a rough ball, placing it seam side down in the bowl.
-Cover and let it rest for 20 minutes.
-Repeat the stretch-and-fold process 3 more times, with 20-minute rests in between each round.
+Gently flatten the dough and sprinkle ¼ of the blueberries over the center.
+Perform a stretch-and-fold by lifting one side of the dough, stretching it upward, and folding it over itself.
+Rotate the bowl 90°, add another ¼ of the blueberries, and repeat.
+Continue until all four sides are folded and all blueberries are incorporated.
+Gather the dough into a loose ball, seam side down.
+Cover and rest for 15 minutes.
+Repeat this stretch-and-fold process 3 more times, resting 15 minutes between each round (4 total sets).

 Rice flour

-• Place a lidded Dutch oven inside your oven and preheat to 450℉.
-Let the Dutch oven heat for an extra 30-60 minutes once the oven reaches temperature.
+• Place a lidded Dutch oven in your oven and preheat to 450°F. Once the oven reaches temperature, allow the Dutch oven to heat for an additional 30–60 minutes.

-• Turn the dough out onto a piece of parchment paper.
-Score the top as desired with a lame or sharp knife.
-Carefully place 2 ice cubes in the Dutch oven for steam.
-Use the parchment paper to transfer the dough into the hot Dutch oven.
-Cover immediately with the lid to trap the steam inside.
+• Turn the dough out onto a bread sling or parchment paper.
+Score the top as desired.
+Carefully place 2 ice cubes into the hot Dutch oven for steam, then transfer the dough inside.
+Cover immediately.

 2 ice cubes

-• Bake at 450℉ for 40 minutes with the lid on.
-Then, remove the lid and bake for an additional 5-10 minutes or until your desired crust color is achieved.
+• Bake at 450°F for 40 minutes with the lid on.
+Remove the lid and bake for an additional 5–10 minutes, until the crust reaches your desired color.

-• Allow the bread cool on a wire rack for at least 2-4 hours before slicing and serving.
+• Transfer the bread to a wire rack and let cool for at least 2–4 hours before slicing.

 Notes